-There are currently four navigation districts in Texas that have created port authority TRZs, all established in December 2013.
-The first three (Port of Beaumont, Port of Port Arthur, Sabine-Neches Navigation District) are located in Jefferson County, and all have the stated purpose of providing part of the local match required for the federal government to improve the Sabine-Neches Waterway.
+There are currently four navigation districts in Texas that have created Port Authority TRZs, all established in December 2013.
+The first three (Port of Beaumont, Port of Port Arthur, Sabine-Neches Navigation District) are located in Jefferson County, and all have the stated purpose of providing part of the local match funding required for the federal government to improve the Sabine-Neches Waterway.
 The fourth, the Port of Brownsville, has not declared a stated intention for its TRZ.
 Of significance is that, in all four cases, TRZ boundaries are the same as navigation district boundaries, and navigation district boundaries far exceed the boundaries of the port facilities.
-Appendix A presents more detailed information on each of the port authority TRZs, including some of the basic statistics for each one of them (e.g., number of parcels, appraised value, and total acres) and the footprint of their boundaries.
+Appendix A presents more detailed information on each of the Port Authority TRZs, including some of the basic statistics for each one of them (e.g., number of parcels, appraised value, and total acres) and the footprint of their boundaries.

-CHAPTER 3.
+CHAPTER 2.
 ROLE OF PORT AUTHORITY TRZS IN PORT FUNDING AND FINANCING

-The objective of this chapter is to put port authority TRZ funding in the context of current funding and financing practices of Texas ports and to explore how this new mechanism might fit into a port authority's funding and financing portfolio.
+This chapter puts Port Authority TRZ funding in the context of current funding and financing practices of Texas ports and explores how this new mechanism might fit into a port authority's funding and financing portfolio.
 The first section of this chapter reviews the funding mechanisms and financing methods currently used by port authorities.
 Since the ability of the TRZ mechanism to generate revenue depends on land development and value trends within it, the second section describes the different ways in which port authorities are able to influence such development within their jurisdictions.
-Finally, the third and last section of this chapter describes the role that port authority TRZs may play in the funding of improvements to enhance the connectivity of ports to rail corridors and the U.S. Interstate and Texas State Highway Systems.
+Finally, the third and last section of this chapter describes the role that Port Authority TRZs may play in the funding of improvements to enhance the connectivity of ports to rail corridors and the U.S. Interstate and Texas State Highway Systems.